kaue/next-atlasboard/README.md

 * `title` dashboard title (optional).
 Most of the time you will not need this.

+* `titleVisible` if true, the title will appear in the wallboard.
+Otherwise, it will be used only in the dashboard list page.

+* `description` dashboard description (optional).
+To be displayed in the dashboard list page.

 * `layout`

     * `gridSize` grid size is customizable ( `"gridSize" : { "columns" : 8, "rows" : 6 } `)